-None of the stars of Tucana are named, and there are no legends associated with it.
+None of the stars of Tucana is named, and there are no legends associated with it.

 Tucana, holding in its beak a branch with a berry, as seen on Chart XX of the Uranographia star atlas of Johann Bode (1801).
-Behind its tail lies Nubecula Minor, the Small Magellanic Cloud (just visible at the lower right edge of the image), which is now part of the constellation.
+Behind its tail lies Nubecula Minor, the Small Magellanic Cloud (just visible at the lower right edge of the image), which is within the constellation’s modern borders.

 © Ian Ridpath.
 All rights reserved